Pukujan/private-study-log/Projects/vastai/how-to-run-server-latest.md

 ## 3. Start the Local Model Server

-Start the model server on a private local port:
+Start the model server on a private local port.

+For the first working version, I used one parallel slot:

 ```bash
 cd /workspace/llama.cpp